vaibhavi-0320/StellerFund/README.md

 ### Contract Events

-Every state change emits an on-chain event that can be queried from Stellar Expert or via the RPC.

 | Event | Emitted When | Payload |
 | :---- | :----------- | :------ |
 | `created` | `create_escrow` succeeds | `(id, amount)` |